Battle of Lanzerath Ridge: Platoon's defensive action

 Slape and Milosevich fired continually, as fast as they could reload.
 Slape thought the Germans were mad to attack in such a suicidal manner, straight across the open field.
 He later recalled that it was one of the "most beautiful fields of fire" he had ever seen.
 After only about 30 seconds, the firing stopped.
 Nearly all of the attacking Germans had been killed or wounded.
 McConnell, shot in the shoulder, was the only American casualty.

-During a second attack made around 11:00 am, Milosevich fired the .50 caliber jeep-mounted machine gun until enemy fire drove him back into his foxhole.
-In both the first and second attack that morning no German soldier got past the fence in the middle of the field.
+During a second attack made around 11:00, Milosevich fired the .50 caliber jeep-mounted machine gun until enemy fire drove him back into his foxhole.
+In both the first and second attack that morning, no German soldier got past the fence in the middle of the field.
 Bodies were piled around it.
 German medics waved a white flag late in the morning and indicated they wanted to remove the wounded, which the American defenders allowed.
-However, during the ceasefire American soldiers noticed that the German medics were entering coordinates for the American position, nullifying the ceasefire.
-The Americans again suffered only one wounded on the second attack, when Pvt.
-Kalil was struck in the face by a rifle grenade that failed to explode.
+However, during the ceasefire American soldiers noticed what they thought were German medics transmitting coordinates of the American position, nullifying the ceasefire.
+The Americans suffered only one wounded in the second attack, when Private Kalil was struck in the face by a rifle grenade that failed to explode.

-The Germans mounted a third attack late in the afternoon, around 3:00.
+The Germans mounted a third attack late in the afternoon, around 15:00.
 Several times German soldiers attempted to penetrate the American lines.
 The Americans left their foxholes and in close combat fired on the attackers to push them back down the hill.
-At one point PFC Milsovech spotted a medic working on and talking to a soldier he felt certain was already dead.
+At one point Private First Class Milsovech spotted a medic working on and talking to a soldier he felt certain was already dead.
 As mortar fire on his position got more accurate, Milsovech noticed a pistol on the supposed medic's belt, and decided he must be calling in fire on their position.
 He shot and killed him.
-Bouck contacted Regimental Headquarters once more, seeking reinforcements.
-At 3:50, Fort sent the unit's last update to Regimental headquarters in Hünningen.
-He reported they were still receiving some artillery fire but were holding their position against an estimated enemy strength of about 75, who were attempting to advance from Lanzerath towards the railroad to the northwest.
+Bouck contacted regimental headquarters once more, seeking reinforcements.
+At 15:50, Fort sent the unit's last update to regimental headquarters in Hünningen.
+He reported they were still receiving some artillery fire, but were holding their position against an estimated enemy strength of about 75, who were attempting to advance from Lanzerath towards the railroad to the northwest.